Arts et Artisanat - Mouvements Artistiques : 1946-1999

 an artistic style popular in the late 20th and early 21st centuries, characterized by its use of digital technologies and the Internet to create art

-art Internet, art numérique
+art internet, art numérique

 an artistic style popular in the mid-20th century, characterized by its use of expressive brushstrokes and bright colors to create a sense of emotion and movement

-abstraction lyrique, abstraction poétique
+abstraction lyrique, abstraction lyrique artistique

 an artistic style popular in the late 20th century, characterized by its use of the postal system to create art and its exploration of the relationship between art and communication